 I run in some pretty fabulous circles.
 Most of my friends are sober buddies who happen to be very artistic and exceedingly intelligent.
-One of the common experiences some of these people have had in the first few months of their sobriety is what’s known as the “pink cloud” effect.
+One of the common experiences we share in early sobriety is what’s known as the “pink cloud” effect.
 The pink cloud describes a state of sudden blissfulness where mornings cease to include righteous hangovers or hapless attempts to figure out what was said or done the night before.
-I personally did not experience this state of boundless joy.
-My experience in the first few weeks of sobriety included gnawing anxiety, a car that stalled on the freeway twice, terrifying nightmares, a semi-permanent caffeine buzz, self-doubt and a curious desire to purchase and smoke 1,475,857,000,324 packs of cigarettes (much like my preference to not count my drinks, I refused to limit my nicotine intake…which may or may not still be the case).
+I did not experience this state of boundless joy immediately.
+My experience in the first few weeks of sobriety included gnawing anxiety, a car that stalled on the freeway twice (during rush hour BOTH times), terrifying nightmares, a semi-permanent caffeine buzz, self-doubt, and a curious desire to purchase and smoke 1,475,857,000,324 packs of cigarettes (much like my preference to not count my drinks, I refused to limit my nicotine intake…which may or may not still be the case).

-While my external surroundings have grown ever-so-impermanent (more on that at a later date) the one constant I have come to rely upon is my growing faith in a power greater than myself.
-Before I mislead you, let me be very clear: the higher power I chose for myself is David Bowie, not any kind of G-d or religious figure.
-Bowie’s attitude is that of a flamboyant, outrageous, thoughtful, talented, sexualized, spiritualized, incandescent punk, one that I can only hope to internalize.
+While my external surroundings have grown ephemeral (more on that at a later date) the one constant I have come to rely upon is my growing faith in a power greater than myself.
+Before I mislead you, let me be very clear: the higher power I chose for myself is David Bowie, not any kind of G-d or religious figurehead.
+Bowie’s attitude is that of a flamboyant, outrageous, thoughtful, talented, sexualized, spiritualized, incandescent punk, one that I can only hope to emulate.
 I strive for such a glamorous, nonplussed way of thinking and being.
 In my early sobriety, I’ve needed to see God as a state of mind, not as a biblical reference.
-I have encountered extreme difficulties in the last few months that I could have never weathered without knowledge that some idea or some person much more powerful and fabulous than myself could keep me sober.
+I have encountered extreme difficulties in the last few months that I could have never weathered without knowledge that some idea or entity much more powerful and fabulous than myself could keep me sober.

 The overall crux of this sobriety thing is helping other people by being of service, whether that means calling other recovering alcoholics to check in, or to show up for our families when they need us.
 Basically, to stop being selfish pricks motivated solely by self-pity and compulsive behaviors.
-I continue reaching out to other people to stay out of the tangled mess that my mind sometimes becomes, but mostly I like to feel understood over feeling utterly alone in the barren wasteland of an obsessive brain.
+I continue reaching out to other people to stay out of the tangled mess that my mind sometimes becomes.
+Mostly I like to feel understood instead of feeling utterly alone in the barren wasteland of an obsessive brain.

 I wish I could stay up to write more, but then I’d be lying and I’d owe someone an amends.
 I need to be up by 6AM to spend my time with other recovering alcoholics, swapping war stories and trading information about what we know to be true.